statusrank/A-Generic-Framework-for-Optimizing-Two-way-Partial-AUC/README.md

 # Contact

-If there are any questions, contact baoshilong@iie.ac.cn or yangzhiyong@iie.ac.cn
+If there are any questions, contact baoshilong@iie.ac.cn or yangzhiyong21@ucas.ac.cn